neonscribe/lilypond-lead-sheets/README.md

 LuaLaTeX

+There's a python script `Wrappers/makesheet.py` for generating boilerplate core and wrapper files.

 I use the widely available Symbola font in LuaLaTeX to obtain sharp and flat glyphs.

 That's about it.
 I use MacTeX for my TeX installation, and Homebrew for LilyPond.
 Bash is included in MacOS as an alternative to zsh.